Brazilian real: Second series (1998–present)

 In 1998, a second series of coins was introduced.
 It featured copper-plated steel coins of 1 and 5 centavos, bronze-plated steel 10 and 25 centavos, cupronickel 50 centavos coin, and a bimetallic nickel-brass and cupronickel coin of 1 real.
 In 2002 cupronickel was replaced with stainless steel for the 50-centavo coin and the central part of the 1-real coin, and the nickel-brass ring was changed to a bronze-plated steel one.

 In November 2005, the Central Bank discontinued the production of the 1 centavo coins, but the existing ones continue to be legal tender.
-Retailers now generally round their prices to the next 5 or 10 centavos.

 In November 2019, the Central Bank had the Royal Dutch Mint produce 5 centavos and 50 centavos coins, which have a distinctive letter "A" to indicate they weren't minted by Casa da Moeda.

 Commemorative coins

 On occasion, the Central Bank of Brazil has issued special commemorative versions of some of the standard coins.
 These commemorative coins are legal tender, and usually differ from the standard design only on their reverse side.

+Until 2009, there were three circulating commemorative coin designs, from 1998, 2002 and 2005:

+Between 2010 and 2019, many circulating commemorative coins were issued, celebrating the Rio 2016 Summer Olympics.
+The 50th anniversary of the Central Bank and the 25th anniversary of the Real were also commemorated:

+There were no circulating commemorative coins for the 200th anniversary of the Independence of Brazil, in 2022.
+Instead, the first circulating commemorative coin after the COVID-19 pandemic in Brazil was released in 2024, for the 30th anniversary of the Real:

 Similarly to the first series, non-circulating commemorative coins have also been minted, with the following non-standard face values: R$2, R$5, R$10 and R$20 coins.
 Likewise, even if they are worth more than their face value to collectors, they are nevertheless legal tender.

 There were 18 types of non-circulating commemorative coins released from 2000 through 2009:

 From 2010 through 2019, 15 types of non-circulating commemorative coins were released:

-Since 2020, 2 types of non-circulating commemorative coins were released:
+Since 2020, 3 types of non-circulating commemorative coins were released: